ElonDormancy/Physics-Note/README.md

 ![image](https://github.com/ElonDormancy/Physics-Note/blob/master/Feynman.jpg)

 Hello!
-I am a student major in physics.Above is my idol Richard Feynman and I recommand you to learn more about him.I have learned much from him and hope to be a physicist like him.Not only be a master of physics but also be interested in art !
+I am a student major in physics.Above is my idol Richard Feynman and I recommand you to learn more about him.I have learned much from him and hope to be a physicist like him.

+Not only be a master of physics but also be interested in art !

-This is Physics notes summary Summarize by myself but still exists many errors and I will correct it further,The note almost about the quantum computation,and some other learning notes of myself.
+This is Physics notes summary Summarize by myself but still exists many errors and I will correct it further,The note almost about the quantum computation learning way(quantum simulator mainly with Python or C++ version),and some other learning notes of myself.

-And I will update my learning notes on github with some thinking
+And I will update my learning notes on github with some thinking.

 If you want to read my note on the github you must install some extension to render latex math equation

-such as MathJax Plugin for Github
+Such as MathJax Plugin for Github

 Hope my note will help you !